bakedhorse/Dockerized-Apache-PHP/README.md

 Any modifications that require modules, confs, or sites to be enabled/disabled, or install php extensions should be done too.
 [Ref#1](#modifying-apache2) [Ref#2](#install)

 ### Keeping up to date
 Currently the docker's ```app.sh``` file automatically does packages updates on start up.
 This is the current solution for keeping servers up to date.
-However this may change.
+However this may change. <br>
-Apache2 uses a ppa repo to have the latest version downloaded.
+* Apache2 and PHP uses a ppa repo to have the latest version downloaded.<br>
-As for PHP, it uses ubuntu's current release of it, specifically PHP8.1; however due to the PHP8.1's future depreciation, the project will be updated to PHP8.2 or newer version available.
-Currently theres no easy way to change this, which will hopefully change soon with an environmental variable or setting.
+* Changing the major PHP version is doable in ```.env```, however requires ```docker compose build``` to be done.
+Along with the PHP config files needing to be re-done due to PHP having separate folders for their major versions.<br>

 ### Why is this project's code doo-doo?
 I just wanted something that functioned and I can easily modify without jumping through thousands of loops.